Flag of Moldova: Military flags

-The military colours, as well as their regulations, are issued by decree of the President of Moldova.
+The military colours, as well as their regulations, are issued by decree of the president of Moldova.

 The military colours of the units of the Ministry of Internal Affairs are reproducing the state flag, with golden fringes and tassels, having the motto "PENTRU PATRIE" (For Fatherland) inscribed on obverse, above the coat of arms, and the text "MINISTERUL AFACERILOR INTERNE AL REPUBLICII MOLDOVA" (The Ministry of Internal Affairs of the Republic of Moldova) on reverse, below the top margin.
 Also, on reverse, above the coat of arms, is inscribed the name of the unit, all letters being embroidered with golden thread.

 Flag Day

 Since April 2010, the Flag Day of Moldova is celebrated on 27 April each year.
 On this day in 1990, the tricolor was officially adopted by the Supreme Soviet of the Moldavian SSR as the state flag of the country.

 History

-Romania and Moldova are historically and culturally almost identical, and due to this, the flags Moldova has or has had are highly similar.

 The current flag of Moldova was created in 1990 and is based on the national colors of Romanians, the blue-yellow-red tricolor.
 The reverse side differed from the Romanian flag in proportion, and by having a lighter blue.

 The flag of Moldova was one of the national flags with differing obverse and reverse sides — the others being the flags of Paraguay.
 Although the reverse of the flag was officially stated as not containing any coat of arms, Moldovan flags with a coat of arms printed on the reverse were also used.

 On 26 November 2010, a new law regarding the State Flag of Moldova became effective.
 One of the most important provisions has the reverse defined as a mirrored image of the obverse.

 The flags of the Moldavian Democratic Republic (MDR) and some of the proposed flags for the Republic of Moldova display the head of an aurochs, which is derived from the flag and coat of arms of Moldavia.